pingcap/tidb-dev-guide/src/extending-tidb/add-a-function.md

 Here `evalString()` gets called for every row.
 If the function returns an integer you have to use `evalInt` and there are also functions for Decimal, Real, Time and JSON.

+Now you need to [build TiDB](../get-started/build-tidb-from-source.md#build) again and try the newly added function.

 The final result:

 ```